-Observational campaign of the mutual phenomena of Jupiter’s satellites
+Observational campaign of the mutual phenomena of Saturn's and Jupiter’s satellites

 Presentation